-Component Description (1) WLAN antennas (1 or 2 depending on model) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones (2) Record sound.
-(3) Camera(s) Allow(s) you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 18 .
+Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) Internal microphones Record sound.
+(3) Camera light On: The camera is in use.
+(4) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 19 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 38.
+For more information, see Using Windows Hello (select products only) on page 39.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(4) Camera light On: One or more cameras are in use.